nandeanie/nandeanie/README.md

 **Java Developer | ML Enthusiast**

-I enjoy building functional, well-designed applications — from desktop tools to exploring how machine learning models are evaluated.
+**Software Engineer | AI/ML & RAG Systems**

-I care about clean code, thoughtful UI, and shipping things that actually work.
+I build systems that sit at the intersection of backend engineering and applied ML — from vector search engines to LLM evaluation tooling.
+I care about clean code, systems that actually run fast, and shipping things that work end-to-end.

 _______________________________________________________________________________________________________________________________________________________________________